A global network of experts archiving the Web for future generations.

 Access to the complete Web Archive is open to the world except for web sites where the user must pay for access and web sites that for some reason are closed by the owners request.

-The .is domain has been harvested since october 2004 and the policy is to harvest the complete .is domain three times a year.
+The .is domain has been harvested by the National Library since October 2004 and the policy is to harvest the complete .is domain three times a year.
 In addition selected web sites are harvested at least weekly and for national events like elections relevant web sites are harvested.
+Additionally, material from the Internet Archive, covering .is from 1996-2004 is available in the archive.

 ACHIVE'S AVAILABILITY: The contents of the archive can be only accessed from special legal deposit workstations that are available in selected libraries within Finland (including The National Library of Finland).